logo.jpeg - 8KbVISITORS' GALLERY

 A typical example of this stunning model, fitted with the Type 513 "Blade" pickups.
 Photos supplied by Axe-Zactly Music in New Jersey, USA who are selling this guitar (Oct 2006).

 A very rare guitar, having been factory fitted with three pickups.
+Note the white plastic surround to the "blade" polepiece in the pickups which Hofner seemed to have used for a short time c1970.
 This beautiful instrument is owned by Rodrigo F. Saldanha in Brazil.

 • 1980s HOFNER MODEL 4700/E2